Technigo/project-music-releases/README.md

 ## The problem

-We divided everything into smaller compontents, using props, flexbox and .map.
+We divided everything into smaller compontents, using props, flexbox and map()

 ## View it live